mocha-engine/mocha/README.md

 2. Create a branch under the name `YourName/FeatureName`
 3. Once you've made all the changes you need to make, go ahead and submit a Pull Request.

+## Code Conventions

+Throughout this project, the standard [C# coding conventions](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions) should be observed and used within any pull requests / any other direct contributions.

+## Support

+Feel free to [open an issue](https://github.com/xezno/mocha/issues/new) if you encounter any bugs or problems, have any feature requests, or have any questions.

 ## License

-This project is licensed under the MPL-2.0 license; a copy of this license is available at [LICENSE.md](https://github.com/ThemeParkWorld/OpenTPW/blob/main/LICENSE.md).
+This project is licensed under the MPL-2.0 license; a copy of this license is available at [Docs/LICENSE.md](https://github.com/xezno/mocha/blob/main/Docs/LICENSE.md).

 ## Acknowledgements
 * [Badges](https://shields.io)